Surfer12/claude-agent-to-agent/README.md

 - `think`: A tool for internal reasoning
 - `file_read`: A tool for reading files and listing directories
 - `file_write`: A tool for writing and editing files
+- `computer_use`: A tool for desktop interaction via screenshots and input control (Beta)
+- `code_execution`: A tool for executing Python code in a secure sandbox environment (Beta)
 - MCP-based tools: Connect to MCP servers for additional capabilities

 ## Environment Variables